elirqw/portfolio/about.md

   <h1>ABOUT</h1>
   <hr>
-  Here is soe information about me.
+  Here is some information about me.
 It will be here eventually.

   </body>
   </html>